PraneethaNL/online-examination-system/README.md

 # online-examination-system
-UML diagrams has use case,class, sequence diagrams
+UML diagrams file has use case,class, sequence diagrams